The Student’s Guide to Financial Aid and the FAFSA

 Federal work-study helps students who demonstrate financial need earn extra cash through a part-time (generally on-campus) job.
 Examples include working at the campus library, as a research assistant for a professor, and as a tutor.

-The money a student earns from federal work-study can be used to pay for an array of educational expenses, such as tuition and fees, room and board, transportation, computers and technology, and childcare.
+The money a student earns from federal work-study can be used to pay for an array of educational expenses, including tuition and fees, room and board, transportation, computers and technology, and childcare.

 Primarily geared toward graduate and postgraduate students, fellowships and assistantships provide a stipend or salary to participants while they work and/or continue their education.